-Alofisel may contain trace amounts of benzylpenicillin and streptomycin.
+Alofisel may contain trace amounts of either gentamicin or benzylpenicillin and streptomycin.
 This should be considered in patients with known hypersensitivity to these classes of antibiotics.

 Local anaesthesia is not recommended due to the unknown effect of local anaesthetics on the injected cells (see section 4.2).

 The injection of any substance other than sodium chloride 9 mg/mL (0.9%) (e.g. hydrogen peroxide, methylene blue, iodine solutions or hypertonic glucose solutions) (see section 4.2 and section 4.5) through the fistula tracts is not allowed before, during, or after the injection of Alofisel as these may compromise the viability of the cells and, therefore, may affect the effectiveness of the treatment.